Mari-92/tripadvisor-clone/README.md

-TripAdvisor-clone
+TripAdvisor-clone\

-I have designed a clone of TripAdvisor using HTML and CSS, you've likely created a visually appealing and functional website for exploring and reviewing travel-related information.
+have designed a clone of TripAdvisor using HTML and CSS, you've likely created a visually appealing and functional website for exploring and reviewing travel-related information.
 Certainly!
 If you've designed a clone of TripAdvisor using HTML and CSS, you've likely created a visually appealing and functional website for exploring and reviewing travel-related information.
 Here's a description you can use to highlight the key features and aspects of your TripAdvisor clone:

 Welcome to Travel Explorer - Your Ultimate Travel Companion